GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

    is asymmetrical, going from -8,000 meter depths up to +3,000 meter elevations.
    Because of the hinge, the two sides of the CPT will be stretched separately to honor the desired range while utilizing the full color range.

+All CPT master tables can be found in Chapter :ref:`Of Colors and Color Legends` where those with hard or soft hinges are identified.

 Cyclic (wrapped) CPTs
 ~~~~~~~~~~~~~~~~~~~~~